PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/photogrammetry/methodology/site_photogrammetry.rst

 9. Now take plan shots in the other direction (moving left to right) until the subject has been covered by enough photos.
 	Steps 8 and 9 in combination should create a crosshatch pattern, creating a mosaic of plan photos of the subject.

 10. At this point, you now want close-up photos of the subject.
-Repeating steps 8 and 9 but with close up photos of the subject.
+Repeating steps 8 and 9 but with close up images.
 	This will help produced higher detail images/3d models.

 11. Once you are satisfied, take photos of the targets surrounding your subject.
 One zoomed out and another zoomed in.
 So two photos of each target.

 12. Finalise by taking photo of your photogrammetry sheet.

 .. |Photogrammetry_sheet| image:: ../../../_static/images/photogrammetry_common/photogrammetry_sheet_complete.png
-   :width: 30em
+   :width: 35em
    :height: 50em